nicholaswile/nicholaswile/README.md

 <img width="100%" src="luna-sailor-moon.gif" alt="Luna cat from Sailor Moon, programming">

-VR Development Research Assistant and recent graduate with an MS and BS in Computer Science and a Minor in Game Design, focusing on computer graphics and artificial intelligence.
 My favorite projects to work with include games, game engines, game console emulators, 3D graphics and renderers, and simulations.
 I'm additionally involved with 3D asset production, optimization, and game engine integration, as well as leveraging computer vision and natural language processing for enhanced user immersion.
 <!--
 | <img width="200" src="luna-sailor-moon.gif" alt="Luna cat from Sailor Moon, programming"> | <p align="justify">I work on both low-level, manually managed memory applications in computer graphics and multimedia using C++, as well as video game development and virtual reality with Unity and Unreal Engine.</p> |
 |:---:|:---|